 Diversity in the Classroom

-The demographics of colleges and universities have changed and reflect individuals and groups of diverse staff, student, and faculty.
+The demographics of colleges and universities and various work places and spaces have changed and reflect individuals and groups of diverse staff, student, and faculty.
 This is manifested in the modern classroom – students and faculty members from many different backgrounds interacting as part of the learning process.
 This rich blend of social and personal identities poses both challenges and opportunities.
-It also engenders a mixture of outcomes including learning, collaboration, friendship, and community as well as cross-cultural conflict and tension.
+It also engenders a mixture of outcomes including learning, collaboration, friendship, and community, as well as cross-cultural conflict and tension.

 This workshop is designed to explore diversity in the classroom and the positive learning outcomes that can be achieved when faculty and instructors develop the skills to manage the dynamics of engaging diversity to enhance student learning outcomes.